Creating and Managing Databases

 There can be multiple databases in a Greenplum Database system.
 This is different from some database management systems (such as Oracle) where the database instance is the database.
 Although you can create many databases in a Greenplum system, client programs can connect to and access only one database at a time — you cannot cross-query between databases.

-Greenplum Database uses two other database templates, template0 and postgres, internally.
-Do not drop or modify template0 or postgres.
-You can use template0 to create a completely clean database containing only the standard objects predefined by Greenplum Database at initialization, especially if you modified template1.
+Greenplum Database uses another database template, template0, internally.
+Do not drop or modify template0.
+You can use template0 to create a completely clean database containing only the standard objects predefined by Greenplum Database at initialization.

 Creating a Database